AssafTzurEl/tzurel.co.il/content/courses/AdvancedCSharp.md

 Throughout the course, you will dive into a range of selected topics that are essential for mastering C# development.
 These topics include:

-- Generics: Understand how to write generic classes, methods, and delegates to create reusable and type-safe code
+- **Generics**: Understand how to write generic classes, methods, and delegates to create reusable and type-safe code
-- LINQ (Language Integrated Query): Learn how to leverage LINQ to query various data sources, including collections, databases, and XML, using a consistent syntax
+- **LINQ (Language Integrated Query)**: Learn how to leverage LINQ to query various data sources, including collections, databases, and XML, using a consistent syntax
-- Multithreading and Parallel Programming: Gain knowledge about threading concepts, synchronization mechanisms, and parallel programming techniques to write efficient and concurrent code
+- **Multithreading and Parallel Programming**: Gain knowledge about threading concepts, synchronization mechanisms, and parallel programming techniques to write efficient and concurrent code
-- Asynchronous Programming: Explore asynchronous programming patterns and techniques using the async/await pattern, allowing your applications to handle I/O operations efficiently and maintain responsiveness
+- **Asynchronous Programming**: Explore asynchronous programming patterns and techniques using the async/await pattern, allowing your applications to handle I/O operations efficiently and maintain responsiveness
-- Advanced Exception Handling: Discover advanced exception handling techniques such as custom exception classes, exception filters, and global exception handling strategies to create robust error handling mechanisms
+- **Advanced Exception Handling**: Discover advanced exception handling techniques such as custom exception classes, exception filters, and global exception handling strategies to create robust error handling mechanisms
-- Advanced Topics in Object-Oriented Programming: Deepen your understanding of advanced OOP concepts, such as polymorphism, inheritance, interfaces, and the SOLID principles, and their practical applications in C#
+- **Advanced Topics in Object-Oriented Programming**: Deepen your understanding of advanced OOP concepts, such as polymorphism, inheritance, interfaces, and the SOLID principles, and their practical applications in C#
-- Performance Optimization: Discover techniques to improve the performance of your C# applications, including memory management, profiling, caching strategies, and code optimization.
+- **Performance Optimization**: Discover techniques to improve the performance of your C# applications, including memory management, profiling, caching strategies, and code optimization.

 By the end of this advanced C# course, you will have gained the skills and knowledge necessary to tackle complex programming challenges, write high-quality code, and build robust and efficient applications using C#.
 Whether you're an experienced C# developer or looking to enhance your skills, this course will empower you to take your C# programming expertise to the next level.